CASDAV/DotNet.LearningNotes/DotNet/2.First Steps/LaunchSettings.md

 ### "iisSettings"

 As you can infer this section is in charge of the configuration when the IIS or IISExpress commandName is used in one profile, this configuration have it's own attributes, those attributes are:

-- **windowsAuthentication** This attirbute will specify whether Windows Authentication is enabled for your application or not.
+- **windowsAuthentication** This attribute will specify whether Windows Authentication is enabled for your application or not.
 If true means Windows Authentication is enabled, and false means not enabled.
 - **anonymousAuthentication** This attirbute will specify whether Anonymous Authentication is enabled for your application or not.
 If true means Anonymous Authentication is enabled, and false means not enabled.
 - **iisExpress** This attribute has it's own sub attributes, those sub attributes are mainly focused on ports and security protocols.
 - **sslPort** This attribute specifies the HTTPS Port number using which you can access the application in the case of an IIS Express Server.
 The value 0 means you cannot access the application using HTTPS protocol.